pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled Drupal/add-ons.md

 ### Usage

+Once installed, the module automatically creates an **Example Index** with the following configuration:

+- Datasources: Content
+- Server: Pantheon Search
+- Bundles: Article & Basic page
+- Index Languages: All
+- Fields:

+  - Body:
+    - Type: Fulltext
+    - Boost: 1.00
+  - Title:
+    - Type: Fulltext
+    - Boost: 1.50

-Once the Decoupled Kit Pantheon Search API module is installed, it automatically creates an **Example Index** with the necessary configuration, such as selecting the right entity, content type, and JSON:API endpoint for the index to return results.
-Additionally, this module automatically indexes content, making it an out-of-the-box option to start using the search data in front-end sites.
+The module also adds a JSON:API endpoint for the index to return results.
+Additionally, it automatically indexes content, making it an out-of-the-box option to start using the search data in front-end sites.

 ### Contributing